Target’s CEO is stepping down as customers turn away | News Channel 3-12

 “Target has earned a place in the retail winners’ circle by investing in our business and staying true to our guests and our purpose,” Cornell told CNN in 2019.

 But Target began to falter in 2022.
-The chain bought too much merchandise and dealt with a glut of unsold inventory as decades-high inflation pressured many of its shoppers.
+The chain bought too much merchandise, so it had to deal with a glut of unsold inventory just as decades-high inflation pressured the wallets of many of its shoppers.
 Post-pandemic, shoppers stopped buying up treadmills, TVs and home goods – especially as inflation started to bite.

 A year later, activists and customers on the right attacked Target on social media for its LGBTQ-themed merchandise during Pride Month.
 Target employees faced threats over items such as bathing suits designed for transgender people, and the company removed them from stores.
 Misinformation spread on social media that the swimsuits were marketed to children, which they were not.